Kesha: 2023–present: Gag Order, lawsuit settlement and Period

 The singer announced the album's title to be Gag Order, along with unveiling its artwork on April 25, 2023.
-The album was released on May 19, 2023, and three singles, "Eat the Acid", "Fine Line", both were released as a dual single, and "Only Love Can Save Us Now".
+The album was released on May 19, 2023, supported by three singles: "Eat the Acid" and "Fine Line" (released as a dual single), and, separately, "Only Love Can Save Us Now".
 Produced by Rick Rubin, the project sees Kesha at her most vulnerable and digs into her "uglier" emotions.
 The album focused on overcoming trauma and depression from the lawsuit with her former producer, Dr. Luke.
 To promote the album, Kesha would embark on her sixth headlining tour, the Gag Order Tour, which would later be renamed the Only Love Tour, following the settlement of her lawsuit.

 Through a joint statement, Kesha and Dr. Luke announced on June 22, 2023, that their case was officially settled, a month before the case was to go to trial.
-In her statement, Kesha says while she doesn't recall everything that happened the night of the alleged assault, she is looking forward to moving on with her life and wishes peace to all parties involved.
+In her statement, Kesha says that while she doesn't recall everything that happened the night of the alleged assault, she is looking forward to moving on with her life and wishes peace to all parties involved.
 Dr. Luke continued to deny Kesha's original claims in his statement.
 Details of the settlement were not revealed immediately.
 This came after The Court of Appeals in New York ruled that Dr. Luke is a limited public figure.
 Dr. Luke would have needed to prove that Kesha acted in malice when she filed her lawsuit, and she would've been able to recover fees for the litigation beginning in 2020.

 Following the settlement, Kesha went on her social media and expressed her gratitude to her supporters and said she was excited for the "beautiful things to come".
 The next day, she announced her third extended play, Gag Order (Live Acoustic EP from Space) and revealed its cover art.
 The EP contains four live acoustic performances from her album.
 In June 2023, Kesha was featured in the season 1 finale of the YouTube adult animated series, Helluva Boss, where she voiced Beelzebub "Queen Bee".
 On December 18, 2023, seven months after the release of her last contractual album, Variety reported Kesha had parted ways with Dr. Luke's Kemosabe Records and distributor RCA as their contract expired.
 At the same time, Kesha also amicably split with Vector Management.
 She released a statement thanking her former manager, Jack Rovner.